Model for missing Shapiro steps due to bias-dependent resistance

 As discussed in the previous section, missing steps were observed not only in non-trivial Josephson junctions but also in trivial Josephson junctions.
 In the latter case, the missing Shapiro steps were attributed to LZTs or electron heating effects.
 Taken all together, these developments indicate that missing Shapiro steps, or even 4$\pi$ periodic Josephson effects themselves, may not unambiguously identify a Majorana regime, and should be considered in combination with other measurements or analysis.
 It should be possible, however, to rule out heating or LZT based on the behavior as function of r.f. frequency and power.
 A question that motivates us is whether there can be a more generic non-Majorana explanation for the missing steps.

 In this paper, we are considering nonlinearities at finite bias which are ubiquitous in mesoscopic devices used to search for Majorana modes.
-Resonances are often observed above the critical current in experimental data from a large variety of junctions.
+Resonances i.e. peaks or dips in resistance, are often observed above the critical current in experimental data from a large variety of junctions.
 Possible causes of these resonances are Multiple Andreev Reflections (MAR)~\cite{buitelaarprl03,pendharkar2019parity,nilsson2012supercurrent,vigneau2019germanium}, Fiske steps~\cite{krasnov1999fiske}, Andreev bound states~\cite{dirksNphys11, pilletnphys10}, or other unexplored effects.

 We develop a phenomenological model of bias-dependent resistance to demonstrate that such resonances can suppress Shapiro steps in the absence of the $4\pi$ periodic Josephson current.
+Our model doesn’t look at the origin of these peaks, rather how these resistance peaks would affect Shapiro steps if they were present.
 First, we introduce a peak in resistance at the first odd step in the presence of only a $2\pi$ periodic current.
 We see that the odd Shapiro step doesn't fully disappear but gets suppressed as shown in Fig. \ref{fig:Fig-1}.
 Due to rounding caused by temperature a suppressed step may present itself as a missing step in the experimental data.
 The model allows us to suppress more than one Shapiro step as shown in Fig. \ref{fig:Fig-2} and we can also suppress any Shapiro steps we choose, for instance all even steps (see supplementary information).

 We use a modified resistively shunted junction (RSJ) model to describe Josephson phase dynamics.
-The modification is that we allow for a bias-dependent resistance R(I), a function of our choice.
-The rest of the modelling follows a standard textbook procedure.
+The modification is that we allow for a bias-dependent resistance R(I), a function of our choice, to mimic the resonances above the switching current often seen in the experimental data.
+The rest of the modeling follows a standard textbook procedure.
 An external r.f. current with frequency $f$ in the microwave regime ($I_{rf}\sin(ft)$) superimposed with a dc current ($I_{dc}$) is applied to the junction.
 Using Kirchoff's law for the junction, we have:

 where $I(\phi)=I_{c} \sin(\phi)$ represents the Josephson current-phase relation, with $I_c$ the Josephson critical current.
 Using the second Josephson relation V = $\frac{\hbar\dot\phi}{2 e}$ , we have the following first order non-linear differential equation